Saisha0512/DSA-1/Stack and Queues/Q5. Time Needed to Buy Tickets/Question.md

 8
 ```
 **Explanation**:
-the subsequence must be a non-empty, so we choose the largest number:

 - The queue starts as [5,1,1,1], where the kth person is underlined.
 - After the person at the front has bought a ticket, the queue becomes [1,1,1,4] at 1 second.
 - Continuing this process for 3 seconds, the queue becomes [4] at 4 seconds.